Dog Owner Guides | Caring for your Dog During Spring

-Regular grooming or clipping will help to keep your dog’s coat clean and free of knots and matting (read our top grooming tips here for more handy tips).
+Regular grooming or clipping your dog will help to keep their coat clean and free of knots and matting (read our top grooming tips here for more handy tips).
 This is important as matted hair can trap heat along with helping to hide any unwanted guests.

 While new life is all around us during spring, sadly this also extends to some of our more unwelcome nasties.
 Fleas, ticks and worms all start to grow in numbers around Easter as the weather warms up so make sure your dog is protected.